 Faculty and students affiliated with CSTIP carry out rigorous, policy-oriented, social science research on a wide range of subjects.
 Our projects have received support from U.S. government agencies, including the National Science Foundation and the Small Business Administration, and charitable foundations, such as the Kauffman and Smith-Richardson Foundations.
 We also carry out projects because they are interesting and important, even if there is no sponsor.
 Doctoral students in the Schar School affiliated with CSTIP are typically carrying out dissertation research, and many also work with faculty on research projects.
-Current areas of interest include clean energy innovation, advanced manufacturing, and regional innovation systems.
+Current areas of interest include, among others, clean energy innovation, advanced manufacturing, regional innovation systems, broadening participation in STEM (science, technology, engineering, and mathematics), and big data.

 Clean Energy Innovation